TBIs Are Major Cause of Death and Disability

 With TBIs, the victims are not the only ones impacted.
 The lives of family members are often changed forever.
 In addition to taking on some care-taking activities, family members may need counseling to adjust to the new quality of life.
 They may need assistance and training in order to care for their loved one in day-to-day life.

-Rhoads & Rhoads has been protecting the rights of the injured throughout Western Kentucky for over 45 years.
-If you or a loved one is the victim of a brain injury, our team of experienced trial attorneys and knowledgeable support staff are available to help you through this difficult time and get you the financial recovery you deserve.
+Rhoads & Rhoads personal injury lawyers have been protecting the rights of the injured throughout Western Kentucky for over 45 years.
+If you or a loved one is the victim of a brain injury, our team of experienced trial attorneys and knowledgeable support staff are available to provide you legal advice and help you through this difficult time and get you the financial recovery you deserve.

 Types of Brain Injury

-There are three levels of traumatic brain injury: Mild TBI, Moderate TBI, and Severe TBI.
+There are three levels of traumatic brain injury case: Mild TBI, Moderate TBI, and Severe TBI.
 In addition, there are different types of brain injuries, a categorization based upon the specific damage done to the brain.

 Concussion: These are the most common brain injuries and are caused by trauma to the brain via impact or a sudden change in movement.